reggi/writing/2015-07-19-address-api.md

 #### Buffer Time

 Remember when I  mentioned `buffer time` the time that it takes for a store, vendor, supplier to ship something?
 This is where that comes in.
-If you go to flows for `App Login: E-Commerce Checkout` and see `figure 3` the `buffer time` would be displayed to the user there, it would say something like.
-You have 3 days to change your addres.
+If you go to mockup for [`Site` to `User` Request-Authorize](#site-to-user-request-authorize) the `buffer time` would be displayed to the user in page 3, it would say something like.
+You have 3 days to change your address.

 This all allows for the following.
-When an address is updated by the user then they will be shown a list of authorized sites and apps where the buffer time is still open, a webhook can be sent to these apps.
-For example if I buy something from `jcrew.com` and use this app, submit my address and feel like changing my address from my `home` to the `office` retro-activley after purchase, I can do so if there is still buffer time.
+When an address is updated by the user then they will be shown a list of authorized `Third-Party-Apps` (and `Sites`) where the `buffer time` is still open, a `webhook` can be sent to these `Third-Party-Apps` (and `Sites`).
+For example if I buy something from `jcrew.com` and use the `App`, submit my address and feel like changing my address from my `home` to the `office` retro-activley after purchase, I can do so if there is still buffer time.

-Again this would only work if the app has `buffer_time` and is subscribed to update address webhook.
+Again this would only work if the `Third-Party-App` has `buffer_time` enabled and is subscribed to update address `webhook`.

 #### Message